shashankgehlot/PizzaMaker-Restapi/Readme.md

     ]
 }
 ```
-2.if you put invalid input for  pizza_type (means input data which is not in pizza_toppings table):
+2.if you put invalid input for  pizza_type (means input data which is not in pizza_type table):
 ```
 {
     "pizzatypes": [